-We work to the International Cooperative Alliance’s four values and seven principles.
+We work to the four values and seven principles of the International Cooperative Alliance.
 Anyone living or working in Oxfordshire can join our credit union.

-Our Chair is Mark Luntley.
-The Treasurer is Peter Stevenson, who is a qualified accountant.
+Our Chair is Mukesh Malhotra and the Treasurer is accountant Rob James.
 The Credit Union Company Secretary is Sue Tanner.
 You can find full details of all board members under the “People” section.

 The board undertakes regular training sessions to ensure individually and collectively they understand their responsibilities.